Program Deployment

 bash

-aleph program create / upload [OPTIONS] PATH ENTRYPOINT
+aleph program create / upload [OPTIONS] PATH ENTRYPOINTArguments

 PATH | PATH | Path to your source code.
 Can be a directory, a .squashfs file or a .zip archive |